Estimating Random-Walk Probabilities in Directed Graphs: Introduction

 \begin{result}[Informal] In the adjacency-list model with $\InOrd$ and $\Adj$, the expected computational complexity averaged over all nodes $t$, of estimating $\pi(s,t)$ for an arbitrary node $s$ is $\tilde\Theta(\min\{m, (d/\delta)^{1/2}, (1/\delta)^{2/3}\})$, where $d=m/n$ is the average degree of the graph.
 The lower bound also holds when allowing $\Jump$ and averaging over all sources $s$. \end{result} Our algorithm is the first to exploit the above query combination.
 It introduces a novel randomized bidirectional structure that combines randomized backward propagation with selective Monte Carlo estimation.
 This result highlights that the combination of $\InOrd$ and $\Adj$ queries offers computational advantages worth considering when designing an application programming interface (API) for large graphs.

-\paragraph{A complete picture of all problems. } Table~\ref{tab:results} summarizes the complexity bounds for the single-pair problem under different query combinations.
+\paragraph{A complete picture of all problems.} Table~\ref{tab:results} summarizes the complexity bounds for the single-pair problem under different query combinations.
 In addition, we analyze the complexity of related problems (single-source, single-target, and single-node) under both worst-case and average-case scenarios, considering various types of queries.
 All our results are included in \Cref{tab:results}, which also highlights the gaps between previously known upper and lower bounds.
-Logarithmic factors are generally omitted.
 This table provides a comprehensive understanding of the power of different query combinations for estimating random-walk probabilities in directed graphs.
+As many queries are useful in practice (e.g., $\InOrd$, by using radix sort the neighbor sorting can be performed during graph loading without asymptotically increasing the running time), but are not standard in canonical graph query models, there exists a gap between theory and practice.
+We hope our results provide insights into the understanding and selection of graph queries.